hendrixjoseph/hendrixjoseph.github.io/_posts/2024-07-30-is-running-a-more-efficient-way-to-travel-than-walking.md

 The walking part of the chart isn't too interesting - as you go faster, you burn more calories per distance.

 Running, however, is a bit more interesting.
-Running becomes more efficient until you hit 14.5 km/hr - about 9 mph or a pace of 6.6 miles per minute.
+Running becomes more efficient until you hit 14.5 km/hr - about 9 mph or a pace of 6.6 minutes per mile.
 After that, it starts to get less efficient.

 Conclusion?
 Slow walks are the most efficient.
 But if you have to run, about a 7 minute mile is the most efficient.